This first appeared in The Havok Journal on June 8, 2020.

 Unfortunately, Kaepernick and his surrogates haven’t made the case that this isn’t a protest against the flag and for which it stands.
 Believe I’m mistaken?
 2016 Kaep’s own words: “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.”
 To borrow a retro tagline from Nike, the company that pays Kaepernick millions in endorsement monies – “Image is everything.”
 My great-great-great father served in the Union Army at Gettysburg – part of the legion of men who fought and died to right historical wrongs.
 Yes, Colin, image is everything.

 Repeat after me — there is no appeasing a mob.
-Purest of intentions only emboldens the rabble.
+The purest of intentions only emboldens the rabble.
 Kneeling in uniform violates your oath and won’t result in an invitation to SJW dinner parties.

 Forewarned is forearmed.